Strolling Through the Museum

 A room designated as "The Dairy" has, among other things, a cream separator and corn husker, Then onto the " The General Store " which contains items and goods found in the local general store. " Home Sweet Home " became the central location for household items and furniture;

 " The Military Room " holds artifacts from the wars, " Ironworks and Electrical " and " Services and Sports " also follow specific themes.
-There are also rooms dedicated from early days to 1970's for education; " The High School " and " The Old School House " continue these more specific themes.

 Centrally located is " Anderson's Ice Cream Parlour " as tribute to a business that once operated in Briercrest.
 Ice cream, homemade pie and beverages are served in the parlour setting.

 Another development, " The Co-op Repurpose Store ", provides another revenue stream to the museum with the sale of new and used donated items.
-Consignment goods are also accepted.

 The Doctor's Office